 4.2.2 The three layers working together – the comparison between and amongst brewers and consumers

-The elements of framing which build the perception of brewers and consumers on organic beer and health, can lead to different perceptions based on the elements itself and the connection between the elements. section
+The elements of framing which build the perception of brewers and consumers on organic beer and health, can lead to different perceptions based on the elements itself and the connection between the elements.
+This section will compare the interaction between the different elements of framing amongst and between brewers and consumers.

+Comparison amongst consumers

 When consumers were asked to elaborate on the reasons for their positive beliefs concerning organic beer and health (meaning the belief that organic beer is healthier than regular beer), it became clear that these beliefs often contained elements of normative beliefs rather than beliefs based on scientific evidence.
 Although some consumers mentioned specific instruments earlier in the interview to recognize a sustainable beer, such as quality marks, these instruments were often not mentioned as instruments that would change their beliefs concerning the healthiness of the beer.
 They would rather inform themselves through independent blogs or websites on sustainability and beer.
 This raises attention to the possibility that normative beliefs in society might play an important role in influencing the beliefs and, subsequently, the behaviour of consumers towards organic beer and health.
 However, at the moment of purchasing, statements on the front label of the beer were often seen as influential material for consumers.
 A persuasive label could convince them to buy a sustainable beer over a regular beer.
 This connection between the three elements of framing can be seen in Figure 3, where the examples are placed in the layers of framing and perception.